 Ultimately, using this research to inform your content strategy will likely improve your engagement rates as you tap into your audience’s likes and preferences.
 This isn’t to say you should copy your competitors, rather you should use industry trends and patterns to inform your original, high-quality content.

 Monitor the dialogues that they contribute to

-Through analysing the sort of social media dialogues that members of your audience contribute to you can begin to develop your own interaction techniques.
-By getting your brand involved in these conversations you set yourself up to reach more and more users who could potentially become part of your audience.
-This kind of growth is priceless for a constantly evolving strategy.
+Through analysing the social media dialogues that members of your audience contribute to, you can begin to develop your own interaction techniques.
+By getting your brand involved in these conversations you set yourself up to reach more users who could potentially become your audience.